 Penalties.
 Any person who fails to comply with the requirements of this regulation, who fails to timely submit any information, report, or statement required by this regulation, or who knowingly submits any false statement or representation in any application, report, statement, or other document filed, maintained, or used for the purposes of compliance with this regulation may be subject to penalties.

 Right of Entry.
-For the purpose of on-road vehicles covered in this regulation, and their records to determine compliance with these regulations, an agent or employee of CARB, upon presentation of proper credentials, has the right to enter any motor carrier, broker, or hiring entity facility (with any necessary safety clearances) where on-road vehicles are located or on-road vehicle records, including hiring and brokering records, are kept to verify compliance with requirements outlined in this chapter.
+For the purpose of on-road vehicles covered in this regulation, and their records to determine compliance with these regulations, an agent or employee of CARB, upon presentation of proper credentials, has the right to enter any drayage motor carrier, broker, or hiring entity facility (with any necessary safety clearances) where on-road vehicles are located or on-road vehicle records, including hiring and brokering records, are kept to verify compliance with requirements outlined in this chapter.

 Enforcement.
 Enforcement of this section may be carried out by authorized representatives of CARB, seaport, and railyard authorities; peace officers as defined in California Penal Code, Title 3, chapter 4.5, sections 830 et seq. and their respective law enforcement agencies; and authorized representatives of air pollution control or air quality management districts.